 The first U.S. furnace manufacturer, Richardson & Boynton Co., began mass marketing of furnaces.

-It was the Victorian period where the familiar cast iron radiators were introduced with heating appliance becoming not only functional but aesthetic items as well.
+It was the Victorian period where the familiar cast iron radiators were introduced with heating appliances becoming not only functional but aesthetic items as well.
 Even in the year, 1970, very few homes had central heating.
 Eventually, steel and aluminium radiators became popular in Europe.

 Environmental considerations and safety standards have become an important and integral part of the development of newer radiators and heating systems.
 Recycling has become essential so that materials may be reused.